moderngl/moderngl-window/docs/guide/window_guide.rst

 -----------------------------

 The resource loading system are using relative paths.
-These paths are relative one or multiple directories we registed in the resource system.
+These paths are relative one or multiple directories we registered in the resource system.

 The :py:mod:`moderngl_window.resources` module has methods for this.